robinsonkwame/database-recovery-game/WARP.md

 - Options have `text`, `outcome`, `score`, and `feedback` properties
 - The `nextScenarioModifiers` system affects how future scenarios are presented
 - Scenarios are shuffled on game start for replayability

+## Linting Notes

+**Apostrophe Handling**: ESLint requires apostrophes in JSX text to be escaped to avoid React warnings.
+Replace `'` with `&apos;` in all text content:
+- ❌ `"You've completed all scenarios"`
+- ✅ `"You&apos;ve completed all scenarios"`
+- ❌ `"transactions aren't lost"`
+- ✅ `"transactions aren&apos;t lost"`

+This applies to all text in scenario descriptions, feedback messages, outcomes, and UI labels.